Have you been looking for a simple and beautiful baby blanket pattern? If so, this easy crochet blanket stitch blanket is it!

 Row 2: ch 1 (counts as a sc) in the next st make 2 dcs, *sk 2 sts, in the next st make 1 sc & 2 dcs, rep from * across until you are left with 3 sts, sk 2 sts, sc into the top of the turning ch, turn.

-Row 3 -(see chart): Rep row 2 for the remainder of the pattern.
+Row 3 -(see size chart): Rep row 2 for the remainder of the pattern.

 Finishing: Fasten off the yarn and weave in loose ends with a yarn needle.